fotism23/kissdb-myy601/README.md

 Author: Adam Ierymenko / ZeroTier Networks LLC

 v2.0 (Changes made by F. Mitropoulos)
-* Multithreading capabilities for server.
+- Multithreading capabilities for server.
-1 thread which accepts a connection, receives requests from clients and serves only PUT requests serially.
+* 1 thread which accepts a connection, receives requests from clients and serves only PUT requests serially.
-10 threads working to serve GET requests.
+* 10 threads working to serve GET requests.
-*Multithreading capabilities for client.
+- Multithreading capabilities for client.
-1 thread which establishes a connection with the sever and serves single PUT and GET           requests.
+* 1 thread which establishes a connection with the sever and serves single PUT and GET           requests.
-10 thread are responsible to serve -i request .
+* 10 thread are responsible to serve -i request .

 Server specifications (as default):
-STACK_SIZE: 			10
+STACK_SIZE: 			100
 MAX_THREAD_NUMBER:		10
 MAX_PENDING_CONNECTIONS	10
 Tread attribute:	  JOINABLE